-These days, everyone’s a photographer, from the studio owner shooting weddings on the weekends, to your cousin with a camera phone.
+These days, everyone’s a photographer, from the studio owner shooting weddings on the weekends, to your cousin with an iPhone.
 Cameras are more widely available now than ever before, and many people are discovering a love for photography.
 Some even choose to pursue it as a career, taking on photography courses or a full degree in the subject.
-Whether you’re a serious student, accomplished artist, or a hobbyist, there is much to learn from these icons of photography, both from today and years past.
+Whether you’re a serious student, an accomplished artist, or a hobbyist, there is much to learn from these icons of photography, both from today and years past.

 1. Alfred Stieglitz: Alfred Stieglitz is known as the patron saint of straight photography, pioneering the idea that a photo should be about the subject, moment, and artist’s vision rather than a contrived manipulation.
 In Stieglitz’ time, photography was not considered much of an art form, but this artist worked passionately to ensure that his photographs had as much or more artistic expression as a traditional artist’s work.
 In today’s age of styled shoots and Photoshop, studying his approach to photography offers a refreshing look into photography as artistic expression.

 2. Ansel Adams: Of all the photographers on this list, Ansel Adams is perhaps the most widely recognized, and for a good reason.
 His photographs of the American West, particularly Yosemite National Park, are iconic and beloved.
 In addition to his impressive body of work, Ansel Adams left his mark on photography by developing the Zone System.
 This system was a way to determine proper exposure and contrast in the final print, and it resulted in intense clarity and depth, as evidenced by his photographs.
 His intense commitment to quality is inspiring to photography students.